Appointed Time Press, LLC seeks to maintain full disclosure and informed consent

 How we obtain your “CONSENT”:

-We obtain your consent in one of two ways:
+The burden of consent is upon you, the end user.
+We obtain your consent in the following two ways:

 How you withdraw your consent:

-#1.)
-Via Your Browser: You may withdraw consent at any time by blocking, disabling, removing, or deleting our cookies via your browser settings.
+You may withdraw consent at any time by blocking, disabling, removing, or deleting our cookies via your browser settings or within your hard drive on your device.
+You may also withdraw consent by making a decision to not visit our site again.

 How to block, disable, remove, or delete cookies